tkj02/Computer_Systems/asgn3/README.md

 > print program usage

 Assistance:
-- Watched Eugene’s recorded section on YuJa (learned about the assignment overall and how the algorithms work)
+- Watched TA Eugene’s recorded section on YuJa (learned about the assignment overall and how the algorithms work)
-- Watched Chrtisian’s recorded section on YuJa (learned to set up sorting.c and how to use set (insert_set and member_set especially))
+- Watched TA Chrtisian’s recorded section on YuJa (learned to set up sorting.c and how to use set (insert_set and member_set especially))
-- Attended Brian’s section on October 15 (learned about gaps, malloc, and bit masking)
+- Attended TA Brian’s section on October 15 (learned about gaps, malloc, and bit masking)
 - Learned more about malloc and received tips on how to implement gaps in heap.c from my dad

 Citations: